 In these cases, the authors or publishers are in no position to really leverage a win.
 Before spending money on entry fees, make sure you already have the distribution and infrastructure in place to capitalize should you win.
 Otherwise, you are flushing money down the drain.

 Again, awards contests are expensive endeavors.
 You can end up spending hundreds of dollars on a single competition.
 And unfortunately, all awards are not created equal.
-The Ben Franklin awards are tied to the International Book Publishers Association, a non-profit trade group whose members include not only publishers, but book stores, academic institutions, and libraries.
+The Ben Franklin awards are tied to the Independent Book Publishers Association, a non-profit trade group whose members include not only publishers, but book stores, academic institutions, and libraries.
 If your goal is to get your print book in stores, winning a Ben Franklin award is a way to get noticed (though it will do very little for you if you aren’t actively looking to put books in stores).
 Despite my personal reservations about their contests, the Writer’s Digest Self-Published Book awards still carry a lot of marketing weight if you actually win.
 And even if you don’t win, the WD awards have a good reputation for providing constructive feedback to authors.

 But other contests are little more than opportunities to spend more money.
 Look carefully at who is sponsoring a contest to determine that organization’s motivation.
 Many of these contests exist only to collect entry fees and add-on charges.
 For example, winners of the Foreword Book of the Year are offered the “opportunity” to use the digital foil seal on their books…for a $99 license fee.
 The Indie Book Awards sell not only stickers, but also award certificates ($20 each) and medallions ($25 each).